ReraLtd/xml-feed-specification/examples.md

 When adapting these examples for your feed:

+1. **Update Owner Information**: Replace with your agency/owner details (name, license, contact information)
-1. **Update IDs and References**: Replace example IDs and refs with your system's values
+2. **Update IDs and References**: Replace example IDs and refs with your system's values
-2. **Modify Coordinates**: Use exact coordinates for your properties
+3. **Modify Coordinates**: Use exact coordinates for your properties
-3. **Adjust Pricing**: Set realistic prices for your market position
+4. **Adjust Pricing**: Set realistic prices for your market position
-4. **Update Images**: Replace with your actual CDN URLs or image hosting solution
+5. **Update Images**: Replace with your actual CDN URLs or image hosting solution
-5. **Customize Descriptions**: Write compelling, accurate property descriptions
+6. **Customize Descriptions**: Write compelling, accurate property descriptions
-6. **Set Proper Timestamps**: Use actual creation and modification dates
+7. **Set Proper Timestamps**: Use actual creation and modification dates
-7. **Review Attributes**: Include only relevant attributes for each specific property
+8. **Review Attributes**: Include only relevant attributes for each specific property

+**Note on External Integrations**: If your feed comes from an external system integration, the owner information can be updated and changed in RERA.CY based on the data provided by the external platform during synchronization.